 - You'll be presented with a list of attributes

 Chances are, a lot of your active attributes can be switched off.
 Select the unwanted attributes and set the 'Use in Quick Search' and 'Use in Advanced Search' options to "No" then click save.
 This will tidy up your search results, make them load faster, and ensure they remain relevant to your customers' queries.

-The tips listed here will go someway to improving it, but if you wish to offer your customers a site-search experience that makes their journey from homepage to checkout seamless – all while boosting your bottom line – consider Loop54's Magento Plugin.
-It brings all of Loop54's expertise in machine learning to your Magento search, and installation takes just a few minutes.
-Try it out for yourself today.
+The tips listed here will go someway to improving it, but if you wish to offer your customers a site-search experience that makes their journey from homepage to checkout seamless – all while boosting your bottom line – consider implementing a specialised search solution.